JayWhite2357/JayWhite2357.github.io/research.md

 comments: false
 ---

 My interests are in the area of commutative algebra.
-One aspect of this is that I am interested in writing code and packages for Macaulay2, a piece of software useful for computations in algebra.
+I am specifically interested in studying free resolutions.

-For my thesis, I am working on finding bounds for Betti numbers of an ideal when fixing certain information about the Hilbert function.
-One aspect of this is a Macaulay2 package that finds ideals that give maximal Betti numbers from certain bounds on the Hilbert function.
-The current link to the code is [here](https://github.com/JayWhite2357/maxbetti)
+For my thesis, I am studying under Uwe Nagel and am working on finding bounds for Betti numbers of an ideal when certain information about the Hilbert function is fixed.
+One aspect of this is developing the Macaulay2 package ["MaxBettiNumbers"](https://github.com/JayWhite2357/MaxBettiNumbersProject).